rgbasm(1) — Game Boy assembler

 DESCRIPTION

-program creates an RGB object
+The rgbasm program creates an RGB object

 file from an assembly source file.
 The object file format is documented in